rtygya/expressBookReviews/README.md

 1. Create APIs and perform CRUD operations on an Express server using Session & JWT authentication.
 2. Use Async/Await or Promises with Axios in Node.js.
 3. Create REST API endpoints and test them using Postman.

+Done as part of IBM Full Stack Developer Certification course on Coursera